-Inside Bruce Willis' Sprawling Family Support System With Wife Emma and Ex Demi Moore - E!
+Inside Bruce Willis' Family Support System: How Wife Emma, His Daughters and Ex Demi Moore Make It Work - E!
 Online

 "We go on holidays together," Bruce told Vanity Fair in 2007 ahead of the release of Live Free or Die Hard, featuring Demi and Ashton at the premiere.
 "We still raise our kids together—we still have that bond.
 Demi is the mother of my children and Ashton is the stepfather of my children.
 I'm thrilled that Ashton turned out to be such a great guy.
 I love Demi, and I know she loves me."

-Naturally, Demi and Ashton were in attendance when Bruce married model Emma Heming on Parrot Cay in March 2009.
+Naturally, Demi and Ashton were in attendance when Bruce married Emma on Parrot Cay in March 2009.

 "It's generated a lot of interest because everyone can understand resentment and envy in the breakup of a marriage, but they don't understand how I can get along with my ex like that," Bruce told W a few months after remarrying.
 "Demi and I made a choice to put the kids first, and we're really lucky that it turns out we all have fun together."